0x00C0DE/PROPRTS/README.md

 - Run the script
 `python3 lambda_function.py`

+## Tools

+- Install "ruff" extension in IDE.

+- Use this to get a list of lint errors (will fail the pipeline in the future):
+`ruff check --target-version=py39 ./src`

+Instructions are located within the scripts source code via comments in PROPRTS-main-protoV1.py

 ## AWS Lamba Tools

 - Don't forget to set up secrets & environment variables in Github.